 At least for now, no one can tell us how long we will be living with COVID-19.
 And some scientists say, even with the eventual development of a vaccine, the novel coronavirus may be an inescapable recurring visitor, like the flu……. only more contagious and more lethal.

 Dr. Anthony Fauci, Director of the NIH’s National Institute of Allergy and Infectious Diseases and previously a key clinical member of the White House Coronavirus Task Force, has predicted a high likelihood of COVID-19 surging again in the fall.
 There is significant concern in the medical community about what will unfold with the upcoming flu season starting at the same time the number of individuals infected with COVID-19 is expected to swell again.
 According to the CDC, last year’s flu vaccine was 45% effective, and the 2019-2020 flu season resulted in an estimated 32 million cases of influenza-like illnesses, 310,000 hospitalizations, and 18,000 deaths.

 That means no respite for healthcare workers and caregivers, ongoing uncertainty, and perhaps even greater volatility in the guidelines we are to follow to protect ourselves and each other.

 What lies ahead is unclear.
-Although a national plan for a 3-stage reopening of the economy has been released, the current reality is an ongoing insufficient supply of PPE for healthcare workers, a rate of testing that is frighteningly lower than what scientists tell us we need to gain control of the virus.
-There is a patchwork of pandemic responses.
-Some states never shut down and others are still under stay-at-home orders with requirements to wear masks in public.
+Although a national plan for a 3-stage reopening of the economy has been released, the current reality is an ongoing insufficient supply of PPE for healthcare workers, a rate of testing that is often frighteningly lower than what scientists tell us we need to gain control of the virus, and a patchwork of pandemic responses, with some states that never shut down and others still under stay-at-home orders with requirements to wear masks in public.

 Take a Journey of Knowledge and Preparation